 Despite the unclear origin and meaning, history shows that this name was never used by indigenes of Oromia to describe themselves but by foreigners, hence it must connote a derogatory meaning.

-The Oromo people who used to be called Galla are said to have originated from the lake shamo (chamo) region.
+The Oromo people are said to have originated from the lake shamo (chamo) region.
 Oromos are part of the Cushite family (people from the ancient land of Cush/Nubia) who inhabited a large part of Northern and Eastern Africa.